 So this update provides Facebook with additional signals for detecting and dealing with inauthentic content.
 The target here is misleading, sensational and spammy content.

 1. Categorize pages that post spam or try to game the news feed.

 These new signals will focus on spam as well as pages that ask for likes, comments and shares.
 Once again, this isn’t a new stand by Facebook.
 In April of 2014, they took aim at pages that ask for comments, likes and shares.

 The focus is on authenticity.
 Facebook wants users to like, comment on or share a post because it’s of interest to them.
-It doesn’t mean that calls-to-action are bad, but it’s how some pages have used it.
+It doesn’t mean that A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." are bad, but it’s how some pages have used it.